material-identity/schema-definitions/README.md

 Each folder should have a `test` folder with a `test-suites-map.js` file and a `fixtures` folder within.
 The `test-suites-map.js` file should contain a map of the valid and invalid certificates contained within the `fixtures` folder for testing, as well as the errors expected for the invalid certificates.

 When a new folder is created and tests are added, the folder name must be added to the `folders` array in `validate.spec.js`.
+It must also be added to the `folders` array in `constants.js`.
+A new object should be added to `schemaFilePaths` in `update-version.js`, using the existing objects as a template.

+If, in the unlikely case that the new definition references other definitions, it much be added to `refMap` in `constants.js`, with the schema definition name being the `property` and the `value` being an array containing the names of the referenced definitions such as `'commercial-transaction': ['KeyValueObject', 'Company'],`;

 # Creating a new release